 Here's the recent geonews in batch mode.

-On the open source front:
+From the open source / open data front:

-On the Google front:
+From the Google front:

 In the miscellaneous category:

 In the maps category:

 Maptorian is a vector map pack created thinking about the work of graphic designers, journalists, computer graphics and, in general, people who need to create visually appealing maps easily and quickly.
 Thanks to the maps distributed by layers of Maptorian, any person who knows how to handle a current vector graphic design program, especially a program like Illustrator, can easily shape their own maps.